2013 NCAA Division I tennis championships

-The 2013 NCAA Division I Tennis Championships were the men's and women's tennis tournaments played concurrently from May 16 to May 27, 2013 in Urbana, Illinois on the campus of the University of Illinois.
+The 2013 NCAA Division I Tennis Championships were the men's and women's tennis tournaments played concurrently from May 16 to May 27, 2013, in Urbana, Illinois on the campus of the University of Illinois.
 It was the 67th edition of the NCAA Division I Men's Tennis Championship* and the 32nd edition of the NCAA Division I Women's Tennis Championship.* It was the eighth time the men's and women's tournaments were held at the same venue.
 It consisted of a men's and women's team, singles, and doubles championships.

 The men's team championship was won by the Virginia Cavaliers, and the women's team championship was won by the Stanford Cardinal.
-The men's singles title was won by Blaz Rola from Ohio State, and the men's doubles title went to Jarmere Jenkins and Mac Styslinger of Virginia.
+The men's singles title was won by Blaž Rola from Ohio State, and the men's doubles title went to Jarmere Jenkins and Mac Styslinger of Virginia.
 The women's singles title was won by Nicole Gibbs of Stanford, her second consecutive singles championship.
 The women's doubles title was also won by the pair of Kaitlyn Christian and Sabrina Santamaria from USC.